 Results 1–10 of 37 for "Review"X related to "Humanitarian Organizations Active in..."
-Refine Your Search Refine Your Search TopicTherapy (4)Children (1)Death & dying (1)HIV & AIDS (1)Lesbian, gay, bisexual, transgender (1) 4 more... [+] Parenting (1)Sex (1)Sexuality (1)Trauma (1)Hide detailsDocument TypeReviewXYear2013 (2)2012 (4)2011 (3)Author/ContributorMills, Jon (2)Stafford, Mark (2)Bonanno, Shelley Galasso (1)DeMattos, Susan (1)Eigen, Michael (1) 19 more... [+] Grand, Sue (1)Hall, Jane (1)Himes, Mavis (1)Kaley, Harriette (1)Kalish, Beth (1)Newman, Marilyn (1)Nierenberg, Ona (1)Novie, Gregory (1)Rabate, Jean-Michel (1)Raubolt, Richard (1)Rothschild, Louis (1)Schulman, Martin A. (1)Stolorow, Robert D. (1)Suth, Andrew (1)Tasso, Anthon F. (1)Tessman, Lora Heims (1)Weisbard, Karen (1)White, Kathryn (1)Winn, Martin (1)Hide details Results 1–10 of 37 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicTherapy (4)Autism (1)Children (1)Death & dying (1)Disability (1) 6 more... [+] HIV & AIDS (1)Lesbian, gay, bisexual, transgender (1)Parenting (1)Race (1)Sex (1)Trauma (1)Hide detailsDocument TypeReviewXYear2013 (2)2012 (4)2011 (4)Author/ContributorDeMattos, Susan (2)Mills, Jon (2)Stafford, Mark (2)Bonanno, Shelley Galasso (1)Corn, Andrea (1) 25 more... [+] Eigen, Michael (1)Goldsmith, Marcella Tarozzi (1)Grand, Sue (1)Hall, Jane (1)Himes, Mavis (1)Kaley, Harriette (1)Kalish, Beth (1)Maroda, Karen J. (1)Molina, Yamile (1)Newman, Marilyn (1)Nierenberg, Ona (1)Novie, Gregory (1)Rabate, Jean-Michel (1)Raubolt, Richard (1)Reynaga-Abiko, Geneva (1)Rothschild, Louis (1)Schulman, Martin A. (1)Stolorow, Robert D. (1)Suth, Andrew (1)Tasso, Anthon F. (1)Tessman, Lora Heims (1)Weisbard, Karen (1)White, Kathryn (1)Winn, Martin (1)Zelan, Karen (1)Hide details Results 1–10 of 37 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Psychological Interventions in Times of Crisis (Book Review)This book is about responding to the effects of natural disasters and man-made sociocultural catastrophes like war, nuclear plant explosions and terrorism.
-Review 2.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review 3.Becoming Alive: Psychoanalysis and Vitality (Book Review)This book celebrates the experience of being alive and questions the entire practice of diagnosing mental illness as a convenient illusion.Review (January 2011)4.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012)5.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The author examines core concepts regarding personality development, the prevolitional aspects of psychopathology, the limits to self-understanding, and the defensive uses of self-deception in light of current psychodynamic, evolutionary, and systems theory.Review 6.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review 7.Our Dark Side: A History of Perversion (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.Review (June 2012)8.The Dissociative Mind (Book Review)In The Dissociative Mind, Elizabeth Howell seeks to provide a more substantial integration between psychoanalysis and traumatology and provides a superb inquiry into the question of trauma, dissociation, psychopathology, and the theoretical frameworks that guide our conceptual formulations and modes of clinical practice.Review 9.Psychoanalysis: Education, Research, Science, and Profession (Book Review)Review by Martin Schulman of Robert Wallerstein's book.
-A book comprised of eleven of Wallerstein's papers that date from the mid-1970s the mid-1990s.
-They focus on two aspects of psychoanalytic inquiry: psychoanalytic education and research, and psychoanalysis as science and profession.Review 10.Key Ideas for a Contemporary Psychoanalysis: Misrecognition and Recognition of the Unconscious (Book Review)This discusses the complex task of identifying and examining the key ideas for a contemporary psychoanalytic practice, and covers the problems that face the field of psychoanalysis for its future development.Review Previous 1 2 3 ...
+Review 2.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review 3.Becoming Alive: Psychoanalysis and Vitality (Book Review)This book celebrates the experience of being alive and questions the entire practice of diagnosing mental illness as a convenient illusion.Review (January 2011)4.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012)5.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The author examines core concepts regarding personality development, the prevolitional aspects of psychopathology, the limits to self-understanding, and the defensive uses of self-deception in light of current psychodynamic, evolutionary, and systems theory.Review 6.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review 7.Our Dark Side: A History of Perversion (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.Review (June 2012)8.Other Banalities: Melanie Klein Revisited (Book Review)In Other Banalities, Jon Mills’s brilliant collection of essays, the Kleinian context is presented with scholarship, texture and diversity.
+Studies in history, clinical practice, child development, religion and sociology present both Klein’s own theory with extensions, revisions and new applications also on display.Review 9.Hate and Love in Psychoanalytic Institutes (Book Review)Jane Hall's review of this book by Jurgen Reeder.
+In his book, Reeder conducts a thorough analysis of the Psychoanalytic Institute System.Review 10.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 37 for "Review"X related to "Humanitarian Organizations Active in..."